 recent piece of first class mail (dated within the past two months)

 mortgage or lease papers

 Identification used for proof of residency must have the applicant's name and current Morton Grove address (or a parent's/guardian's name in the case of a child).
 New cards can be used immediately.

 All Morton Grove residents 18 years of age or older are eligible for adult library cards, subject to the identification requirements stated above.

-A youth library card will be issued to a child in 6th grade or younger.
+A youth library card will be issued to anyone under the age of 18.
 A parent's or guardian's identification (see above) and signature on the application form are required, acknowledging the responsibility of the parent/guardian for loss or damage of library material loaned to the child.
 There is no lower age limit for a child to obtain a library card.
 If the child can't print or sign his/her name, the parent may sign for the child.

 Borrowing by Children: The Morton Grove Public Library does not restrict access to materials based on the age of the borrower; such limitations are the responsibility of the parent or guardian.
 However, parents/guardians may choose to prevent their child from borrowing R-rated DVDs and videotapes by completing and returning to the Library's Circulation Desk a "DVD and Videotape Loan Form."
 With this form on file, a child will be permitted to borrow DVD's and videotapes, from both the Youth Services and Adult Departments, rated G, PG, and PG-13, as well as unrated DVD's and videotapes.
 These forms expire on the child's 18th birthday.
 See also Parental Access to Information at the bottom of this page.